rubixgithub/rubixbackend/README.md

 # User Persistence Assignment in NodeJS and PostgreSQL

-In this project we have used following dependency
+In this project we have used following dependencies

 - [x] node
 - [x] express